 This is where I usually cook and what I use.

 This is where I cook.
 If I post a picture of something I actually cooked, it will likely have my white gas range top, my blue speckled countertop, and my yellow walls in the photograph.

 I use all three levels for cooking.
 I use the range most of the time.
 The oven sometimes.
-And now and then I broil something (like toasting garlic-cheese bread.
+And now and then I broil something (like toasting garlic-cheese bread).

 Here are some of my pans: Pampered Chef®, Revere Ware®, and Red Copper® pretty much covers my cookware.
 Most of the time I really appriciate the non-stick pans but there are times where it does not matter, or I really want to use a metal utensil.
 Soup for example generally gets cooked in my big silver pans.
 I also have a larger 12 quart pot not pictured but I don't store it in my kitchen since I have not used it in a couple of years.
 My 4, 8, and 10 quart pots seem to do just fine.